-The configuration of proper time synchronization is critically important in a corporate environment both due to the sensitivity of Kerberos authentication timestamps and also to ensure accurate security logging.
+The configuration of proper time synchronization is critically important in an enterprise managed environment both due to the sensitivity of Kerberos authentication timestamps and also to ensure accurate security logging.

 Navigate to the UI Path articulated in the Remediation section and confirm it is set as prescribed.
 This group policy setting is backed by the following registry location: